 This is the foundation course in algebra, and is the prerequisite for more advanced college mathematics courses.
-Scope of the course includes quadratic equations, progressions, binomid, theorem, theory of equations, partial fractions and determinants.
+Scope of the course includes quadratic equations, progressions, binomial, theorem, theory of equations, partial fractions and determinants.
 Prerequisite: One year of high school algebra, or Mathematics 101.
-Offered second semester and summer on demand.
+Offered on demand.
 3 semester hours credit.